Changissnz/nu_merchant_principal/README.md

 power is.
 The unit of exchange in this kind of power is a class of command.
-The command is both reliable, the commander's desired start and end points equal to the actual, and of a capable degree, in either of the categories "positive" and "negative", such that the pertaining categorical system could be the orthodox or the contra.
-The command of the illusionist cannot be dynamically suited to purposes outside of the obscured design for a narrow scope of effects wanted by the illusionist; this narrow scope of wanted effects does not include the entire possible spectrum of the illusion's reception.
+The command is both reliable, the commander's desired start and end points equal to the actual, and of a capable degree, in both of the categories "positive" and "negative", such that the pertaining categorical system could be the orthodox or the contra.
+Functionally-directed power has capabilities outside of maintaining equilibrium through channels of preserving procedures and the materials/agents those procedures depend on.
+For those categorized solely by the label of illusionist, their command cannot be dynamically suited to purposes outside of the obscured design for a narrow scope of effects wanted by the illusionist; this narrow scope of wanted effects does not include the entire possible spectrum of the illusion's reception.